lpcvai/20LPCVC-Video_Track-Sample_Solution/README.md

 │   ├── requirments.txt
 │   ├── __main__.py
 │   ├── main.py
-│   └── other_files
+│   └── resources
 ```
 * `requirments.txt`: Include all your dependencies.
 Make sure their versions are compatible on the Rawspberry Pi .
 * `__main__.py`: Used to run `solution/`.
 DO NOT modify.
 * `main.py`: The script that we will use to execute your solution.
 Details are listed in the comments inside.
-* `other_files`: Any other files that you used to run your solution.
+* `resources`: Any other files that you used to run your solution.

 ### Output
 Your solution is expected to generate an `answer.txt` under the current directory.